The Goodwill Donation Cycle

 Goodwill programs assist individuals with disabilities and other disadvantages develop independence and employability.

-The entire community wins: the individual, the employers, and the government.
-Goodwill helps the local community prosper as individuals with disabilities and other barriers benefit from training to become contributing members of our local workforce.
+The entire community wins: the individual, employers and the government.
+Goodwill helps our local communities prosper as individuals with disabilities and other barriers benefit from training to become contributing members of our local workforce.